Crystal-io/isbushka/00_Project_Overview/09_Requirements_Backlog_HL.md

 ## Purpose of This Document

 This document defines the high-level requirements backlog for the ISBUSHKA project.
-It translates discovery outcomes into structured Epics and Features that describe *what* the system must support, without detailing implementation.
+It translates discovery outcomes into structured **Epics and Features** and explicitly captures **functional dependencies** between them.

-The backlog is used to:
+The backlog is designed to:
-- align requirements with business objectives
+- reflect business priorities
+- make functional dependencies explicit
-- support scope control and prioritization
+- support realistic delivery planning
-- serve as a foundation for detailed requirements and use cases
+- serve as a foundation for detailed requirements, use cases, and process models

 ---

-## Backlog Structure
+## Backlog Design Principles

-- **Epic** — a high-level business capability
-- **Feature** — a specific system capability within an epic

-Each epic and feature is traceable to:
-- Business Objectives
+- Business priority ≠ implementation sequence
-- Personas
-- Scope definition
+- Functional dependencies are explicitly documented
+- Reference data and foundational capabilities are identified
+- Epics describe **business capabilities**, not UI screens

 ---